Fabric texture is the way a fabric surface looks and feels. This tactile aspect of a fabric is a very important element in fashion designing.

 Ribbed satin is made by weaving ribbed fibers in a satin weave.
 There are alternating rib and satin stripes which are very attractive.
 Crepe de chine has a fine ribbed surface which is lustrous and beautiful.

-4 Pre-Quilted fabrics
+4. Pre-Quilted fabrics

 Quilting involves stitching together two fabrics with a padding or batting kept sandwiched inside the outer fabrics.
 Prequilted fabrics have all the padded qualities of quilting and are favorites for making jackets and bags.

 Satin crepe has a beautiful momie crepe texture on the back which can be used as the face of the fabric if you want your garment to have this texture.

 Most wool crepes have a bumpy surface texture because of twisted crepe yarns used in weaving the fabric- moss crêpe double weave is a suiting crepe with an interesting texture.

 Plisse is a lightweight crepe fabric with a noticeably puckered appearance.
 The surface has this texture as a result of chemical treatment done on it.
 The chemical treatment shrinks portions of the fabric resulting in the puckered look

-6 Hammered Satin
+6. Hammered Satin

 This is a type of satin crepe embossed to give the surface a unique pebbly surface texture reminiscent of hammered metal.
-It is equally used as a dress fabric and upholstery material.
+It is equally used as a dress fabric and as upholstery material.

-7 Net fabrics
+7. Net fabrics

 Net is an open-weave sheer fabric made with yarns that are knitted, knotted, or twisted together to provide texture with square hexagonal or octagonal meshes.
 A fishnet is made by knotting meshes similar to a fisherman’s knot.

 Point d’esprit is a special netting with larger flecks of texture attached to the netting surface.
-Embroidery done on net creates even more textu
+Embroidery done on net creates even more texture.

-9 Fur type pile fabric / fake fur
+10. Fur type pile fabric / fake fur

 These specialty fabrics (wool or cotton) have a soft irregular surface texture with small rounded curled tufts.
 The long floated yarns are treated by a chincilla machine to create this nap

-11 Embroidered fabric
+12. Embroidered fabric

 Embroidery is added on tightly woven non textured fabrics.
 Eyelet fabric (Broderie Anglaise) is such an embroidered fabric with all over embroidery done.
 Almost all kinds of fabrics like net, velvet, chiffon are embroidered this way.
 More on machine embroidery here.

-12 Waffle cloth
+13. Waffle cloth

 14. Metalesse Fabrics (Double Knit fabrics)

 This is a fabric with a puckered surface which looks like it is padded or quilted with textured designs on the surface (metalesse effect).
 The soft, puffy fabric is made as a double cloth making it look like it is padded with a batting inside.
 It is used mostly as a suiting fabric or for bedding.
 The beautiful raised surface texture reveals puckered patterns such as florals, geometrics, and medallions.